tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 # Deploying Your Project {#chapter-deploy}
 This chapter provides a step-by-step guide on how to deploy your Django application on  [PythonAnywhere](https://www.pythonanywhere.com/?affiliate_id=000116e3).
 PythonAnywhere is an online IDE and web hosting service, geared towards hosting Python applications.
-The service provides in-browser access to the server-based Python and Bash command line interfaces, meaning you can interact with PythonAnywhere's servers just like you would with a regular terminal instance on your own computer.
-Currently, PythonAnywhere are offering a free beginner account, which is perfect to get started.
+The service provides in-browser access to the server-based Python and Bash command line interfaces, meaning you can interact with PythonAnywhere's servers just like you would with a regular terminal instance on your computer.
+Currently, PythonAnywhere is offering a free beginner account, which is perfect to get started.
 It provides you with an adequate amount of storage space and CPU time to get a single Django project up and running.

 I> ### Are you using Git?
 I> You can do this chapter independently as we have already implemented Rango and it is [available from GitHub](https://github.com/maxwelld90/tango_with_django_2_code).
 If you haven't used Git/GitHub before, you can check out our [chapter on using Git](#chapter-git).

 ## Creating a PythonAnywhere Account
 First, [sign up for a Beginner PythonAnywhere account](https://www.pythonanywhere.com/?affiliate_id=000116e3).
-We recommend that you take the seven step tour to get familiar with the PythonAnywhere interface.
-If your application takes off and becomes popular, you'll always have the ability to upgrade your account at a later date to gain more storage space and CPU time along with a number of other benefits, such as hosting specific domains and the ability to SSH in, for example.
+We recommend that you take the seven-step tour to get familiar with the PythonAnywhere interface.
+If your application takes off and becomes popular, you'll always have the ability to upgrade your account at a later date to gain more storage space and CPU time along with several other benefits, such as hosting specific domains and the ability to SSH in, for example.

-Once your account has been created and you have confirmed your email, you will have your own little slice of the World Wide Web at `http://<username>.pythonanywhere.com`, where `<username>` is your PythonAnywhere username.
+Once your account has been created and you have confirmed your email, you will have your little slice of the World Wide Web at `http://<username>.pythonanywhere.com`, where `<username>` is your PythonAnywhere username.
 It is from this URL that your hosted application will be available.

 I> ### Your Username
-I> Your username will obviously vary from the one we have used to demonstrate the functionality of PythonAnywhere.
+I> Your username will vary from the one we have used to demonstrate the functionality of PythonAnywhere.
 We chose `rangodemo2019`, and you'll see this throughout the screenshots and code snippets in this chapter.
-Simply substitute `rangodemo2019` with your own username when required.
+Simply substitute `rangodemo2019` with your username when required.

 ## The PythonAnywhere Web Interface
 The PythonAnywhere web interface contains a *dashboard* which in turn provides a series of different components allowing you to manage your application.
 The components as [illustrated in the figure below](#pa-interface) include: